Anti-tank warfare: Grenades

-Regular fragmentation grenades were ineffective against tanks, so many kinds of anti-tank grenades were developed.
-These ranged from hollow charge designs (e.g., the British No. 68 AT Grenade), to ones that simply contained a lot of explosive (the British No. 73 Grenade).
-To increase their effectiveness, some grenades were designed so that they adhered to the tank either through an adhesive (sticky bomb) or with a magnet.
-The Germans used a magnetic grenade, the Hafthohlladung to ensure that the shaped charge would fire at the optimal 90° angle to the armor.
+Regular fragmentation grenades were ineffective against tanks, so many types of anti-tank grenades were developed.
+These ranged from hollow charge designs (e.g., the British No. 68 AT Grenade) to those containing a large amount of explosive (the British No. 73 Grenade).
+To increase their effectiveness, some grenades were designed to adhere to the tank either with an adhesive (sticky bomb) or with a magnet.
+The Germans used a magnetic grenade, the Hafthohlladung, to ensure that the shaped charge would fire at the optimal 90° angle to the armor.

-There was also a special type of grenade called the Nebelhandgranaten or Blendkörper ("smoke hand grenades"), which was supposed to be smashed over an air vent and fill the tank with smoke, widely used by both sides in World War II.
-Molotov cocktails also saw much use, especially in the Winter War, early tanks (such as the T-26) being very vulnerable to them, but later tanks required a well-thrown bottle directly over the engine compartment to have any effect at all.
+There was also a special type of grenade called the Nebelhandgranaten or Blendkörper ("smoke hand grenades"), which was supposed to be smashed over an air vent to fill the tank with smoke and was widely used by both sides in World War II.
+Molotov cocktails also saw widespread use, especially in the Winter War, with early tanks (such as the T-26) being very vulnerable to them; later tanks required a well-thrown bottle directly over the engine compartment to have any effect at all.

 On the whole, thrown anti-tank weapons suffered from a variety of drawbacks.
 In addition to the inherently short range, they required careful aim to be effective, and those that relied on explosive force were often so powerful that the user had to take cover immediately.

-Additionally, with hand-thrown grenades, the requirement for the attacker to get close to the tank made the attacker exceptionally vulnerable to counter-attack from the tank (typically by machine gun), or from infantry - mounted or dismounted troops - accompanying the tank.
-However, if the attacker were very low to the ground, and in very close proximity to the tank - for instance 30 ft or less - it might be impossible for the tank crew to see the attacker.
+Additionally, with hand-thrown grenades, the requirement for the attacker to get close to the tank made the attacker exceptionally vulnerable to counterattack from the tank (typically by machine gun), or from infantry - mounted or dismounted troops - accompanying the tank.
+However, if the attacker were very low to the ground, and in very close proximity to the tank - for instance, 30 ft or less - it might be impossible for the tank crew to see the attacker.

 Tactics

 A Finnish soldier with a Molotov cocktail in the 1939–40 Winter War.

-Anti-tank tactics developed rapidly during the war but along different paths in different armies based on the threats they faced and the technologies they were able to produce.
-Very little development took place in UK because weapons available in 1940 were judged adequate for engaging Italian and German tanks during most of the North African Campaign.
-Its experience therefore failed to influence the US Army's anti-tank doctrine prior to 1944.
+Anti-tank tactics developed rapidly during the war, but along different paths across armies, depending on the threats they faced and the technologies they could produce.
+Very little development took place in the UK because weapons available in 1940 were judged adequate for engaging Italian and German tanks during most of the North African Campaign.
+Its experience, therefore, failed to influence the US Army's anti-tank doctrine before 1944.

-From 1941, German anti-tank tactics developed rapidly as a result of being surprised by the previously unknown Soviet tank designs, forcing introduction of new technologies and new tactics.
-The Red Army was also faced with a new challenge in anti-tank warfare after losing most of its tank fleet and a considerable part of its anti-tank capable cannons.
+From 1941, German anti-tank tactics developed rapidly after being surprised by previously unknown Soviet tank designs, prompting the introduction of new technologies and tactics.
+The Red Army also faced a new challenge in anti-tank warfare after losing most of its tank fleet and a considerable portion of its anti-tank-capable cannons.

 Anti-tank tactics during the war were largely integrated with the offensive or defensive posture of the troops being supported, usually infantry.
-Most anti-tank tactics depend on the range effectiveness of various weapons and weapon systems available.
+Most anti-tank tactics depend on the effective ranges of the available weapons and weapon systems.
 These are divided as follows: